Tasks and the Task dimension

 - Expenses

-No. Once your task dimension has GL transactions associated with it, you cannot disable it at any time.
+No. Once the Task dimension has GL transactions associated with it, you are not allowed to deactivate the dimension.

 Before changing your configuration, understand your current workflow and reporting needs.
 Contact your Sage Intacct Corporate Account Manager (CAM) or account partner for their insight on how changing your current configuration may impact your environment.